thiagoscarelli/simplescheme/README.md

-# Simple graphical defaults for Stata plots
+# A simple graphical scheme

 A set of parameters designed for making nice plots in Stata.